Serving California Since 1998

 As one of only five regions in the world with a Mediterranean climate, our state feeds the world.
 California is home to 5.2 million cattle and calves—fourth in the nation for cattle, with livestock responsible for 27% of all agricultural revenues in the state.

 This is a heritage that all Californians share.
 These natural resources are essential to our way of life.
 But it faces threats.
 The working landscapes that characterize the Golden State are at risk.
-62% of California’s open space consists of privately-owned rangeland.
+62% of California’s open space consists of rangeland.
 And that land is disappearing at an alarming rate.

 0